 - Seminars (6000 level)

-The graduate seminar allows the student to do independent work in an area in which the instructor has special sophistication, and at the same time to gain criticism and support from other students working in the same area.
+The graduate seminar allows the student to do advanced work in an area in which the instructor has special expertise.
 The instructor will prescribe the subject matter of each course during any given semester.
-Completion of the literary studies core is a prerequisite for enrollment in a 6000-level course.
+Completion of at least two courses at the 5000 level is a prerequisite for enrollment in a 6000-level course.
 Seminars are limited to 15 students.

-Students in the Master of Arts in English program may, with written approval of the chairperson of the Graduate Program Committee, offer one graduate course from another department for credit toward their degrees.
+Students in the Master of Arts in English program may, with written approval of the graduate Program Director, offer one graduate course from another department for credit toward their degrees.
 Such courses should be advanced work in a field relevant to the student’s special interests and needs.

 Students planning to pursue a Ph.D. should become proficient in at least one foreign language.